Solvability of the two-dimensional stationary incompressible inhomogeneous Navier-Stokes equations with variable viscosity coefficient: Main results

+We can also consider the system \eqref{BVP} in bounded domains of other types, following the arguments for the classical Navier--Stokes equations \eqref{CNS}.
 For example, it is obvious that the existence and regularity results in Theorem \ref{thm} hold true on a bounded multi-connected domain $\cup_{i=1}^n\Omega_i$, under zero flux assumption on the boundary of each connected component \eqref{ui}.

+The existence result in Theorem \ref{thm} can also be easily extended to the strip domain $\R\times[0,1]$ by use of Poincaré inequality.

-We can also follow the idea in \cite{Guillod3} by J. Guillod and P. Wittwer for \eqref{CNS} on the half plane, to show the solvability on the strip $\R\times[0,1]$ by assuming small boundary value $\|u_0\|_{L^\infty}$ on the unbounded boundary $\R\times(\{0\}\cup\{1\})$.
+We can follow the idea in \cite{Guillod3} by J. Guillod and P. Wittwer for \eqref{CNS} on the half plane, to show the solvability of \eqref{BVP} on the half plane $\R\times[0,\infty)$ by assuming small boundary value $\|u_0\|_{L^\infty}$ on the unbounded boundary $\R\times\{0\}$.